CraneSoftwrights/ubl-subset-schema/README.md

 - a copyright statement asserted regarding the subset being created

 `configDirectory=DBEcoreDemo`
-- the subdirectory in which your configuration files are placed
+- the subdirectory in which your configuration files are placed, and the suffix used for all configuration file names

 `title=DBEcoreDemo subset of UBL 2.2`
 - the title of your project to put at the top of the HTML documentation reports